-- 1 Download and unzip the Appliance ZIP file. - The ZIP file contains the files necessary to install the appliance.
-All files must reside in the same directory during deployment. - 2 Gather the necessary information from your network administrator.
+1. Download and unzip the Appliance ZIP file.

+The ZIP file contains the files needed to install the appliance.
+All files must reside in the same directory during deployment.

+2. Gather the necessary information from your network administrator.

-If using a Static IP Address, gather the following:
+If using a Static IP Address, gather:

-- Fully Qualified Domain Name (FQDN)
+Fully Qualified Domain Name (FQDN)

-- IP
+IP

-- Netmask
+Netmask

-- Gateway
+Gateway

-- DNS Server
+DNS Server

-If using DHCP IP Address (With a fixed IP):
+If using DHCP IP Address (with a fixed IP), gather:

-- Fully Qualified Domain Name (FQDN) - 3 Import the OVF file into your virtualization system to create a new appliance template.
-Create a new VM instance from the new template. - 4 Start the VM.
-Read and accept the license file. - 5 Start to configure the appliance by specifying a password for the root user on the appliance. - 6 Click Next to configure the hostname and network options. - Specify a fully qualified DNS hostname for the appliance; then select whether to use a Static IP address or DHCP.
-Click Next. - If you use a static IP address, you must specify the IP address assigned to your virtual machine, the netmask, the gateway, and DNS server(s). - If you are using DHCP, the IP address must be fixed; it cannot change over time. - 7 Click Next and wait for the initialization to complete.
+Fully Qualified Domain Name (FQDN)

+3. Import the OVF file into your virtualization system to create a new appliance template.
+Create a new VM instance from the new template.

+- 4. Start the VM.
+Read and accept the license file. - 5.
+Start to configure the appliance by specifying a password for the root user on the appliance. - 6.
+Click Next to configure the hostname and network options. - Specify a fully qualified DNS hostname for the appliance; then select whether to use a Static IP address or DHCP.
+Click Next. - If you use a static IP address, you must specify the IP address assigned to your virtual machine, netmask, the gateway, and DNS server(s) that you gathered. - If you are using DHCP, the IP address must be fixed; it cannot change over time. - 7.
+Click Next and wait for the initialization to complete.

-- During initialization, progress messages appear on a console screen.
-Initialization will take 5-15 minutes.
-Once a login prompt is displayed, initialization is complete. - 8 After a login prompt displays, access the appliance console by using the supplied URL.
-For example: https://:9443.
+During initialization, progress messages appear on a console screen.
+Initialization takes 5-15 minutes.
+When a login prompt displays, initialization is complete.

+After a login prompt is displayed, the appliance console is accessed using the supplied URL.
+For example: https://hostname:9443.